CodingCat/McGill-COMP535-Fall-2015/simulate_link_state_routing_protocol_with_java_socket_programming.md

 `LSAUPDATE` contains one or more `LSA` (Link State Advertisement) structures which summarize the latest link state of the router.
 To update the local link state database with the latest information, you have to distinguish the `LSAUPDATE` information generated from the same router with a monotonically increasing sequence number.
 The router receiving the `LSAUPDATE` only update its Link State Database when the `LSAUPDATE`'s sequence number is larger than maximum sequence number from the same router it just received.

-Note that the synchronization of link state database is triggered in three cases: 1) after two connected routers are both set as TWO_WAY; 2) connect; 3) disconnect.

 #### Shortest Path Finding ####

 Based on the information saved in Link State Database, you can build the weighted graph representing the topology of the network.
 With the weighted graph, you can find the shortest path from the router to all the other peers with Dijkstra algorithm.